Kingston, Ontario: Ferry service

-Regular ferry service operates between downtown Kingston and Wolfe Island.
+Regular ferry service, using the MV Wolfe Islander III operated by the Ontario Ministry of Transportation. sails between downtown Kingston and Wolfe Island.
 Seasonal ferry service from Cape Vincent, New York, via Wolfe Island, into downtown Kingston is an alternate route to and from the United States.
 There are also tourist ferries departing downtown Kingston regularly, although with greater frequency in the summer months.